slemouellic/MPS-Compatible-LLM-Structured-Pruning/README.md

 ## License

-This repository is shared for experimentation.
-Adapt licenses to match the upstream model terms before distributing pruned weights.
+It’s an experiment, not a product.
+Double-check the license of any upstream model before sharing the derived weights.